Death toll from earthquakes in Türkiye rises to 5,894: Vice president

 "Our citizens affected by the earthquake are being hosted in the barracks of our 2nd Army Command in Malatya," the Turkish National Defense Ministry said on Twitter.

-In addition, the flights of two Akinci drones, used to coordinate work in disaster areas, continue.
+In addition, the flights of two Akıncı drones, used to coordinate work in disaster areas, continue.

 Besides rescue teams, blankets, tents, food and psychological support teams were also sent to affected regions.